The below video will show you how to:

 - Complete the template by adding your users

-- Put an "x" in the columns of groups they should be part of
+- Put an 'a' or 'm' in the columns of Groups/Locations they should be part of

 - Save the file